-- 1.9.
-The Local Development Plan must seek to provide planning policies that will facilitate the conditions to move towards low carbon lifestyles.
-This will need to be achieved in line with the principles of sustainable development, ensuring that economic, social and environmental objectives are secured together. - 1.10.
-Our current patterns of energy use are unsustainable and are having a huge impact in terms of contributing to environmental change, an insecure energy supply and fuel poverty.
+- 1.5 The Local Development Plan must seek to provide planning policies that will facilitate the conditions to move towards low carbon lifestyles.
+This will need to be achieved in line with the principles of sustainable development, ensuring that economic, social and environmental objectives are secured together. - 1.6 Our current patterns of energy use are unsustainable and are having a huge impact in terms of contributing to environmental change, an insecure energy supply and fuel poverty.
 The Government has recognised the need for change and is seeking an 80% reduction (from 1990 levels) in carbon dioxide emissions by 2050.
-Strong and early action is required, with an emphasis on reduced demand, energy efficiency and the promotion of low carbon technologies, particularly from decentralised energy sources.

-- 1.11.
-A reliable and plentiful supply of renewable energy is vital if we are to cut greenhouse gas emissions in order to mitigate environmental change.
-To plan for the adoption of renewable energy technologies will bring significant benefits of greater energy security, tackling fuel poverty and improved air quality in the City.
+Strong and early action is required, with an emphasis on reduced demand, energy efficiency and the promotion of low carbon technologies, particularly from decentralised energy sources. - 1.7 A reliable and plentiful supply of renewable energy is vital if we are to cut greenhouse gas emissions in order to mitigate environmental change.
+To plan for the adoption of renewable energy technologies will bring significant benefits of greater energy security, tackling fuel poverty and improved air quality in the city.
 A secure and affordable energy supply is crucial to delivering economic and population growth.
 The dependence on imported fossil fuels is at odds with delivering future prosperity and well-being.
-There is a need to plan for sustainable forms of energy through investment in renewables. - 1.12.
-Renewable energy can be defined as: - "..energy derived from natural processes (e.g. sunlight and wind) that are replenished at a faster rate than they are consumed.
+There is a need to plan for sustainable forms of energy through investment in renewables.

+1.8 Renewable energy can be defined as:

+"..energy derived from natural processes (e.g. sunlight and wind) that are replenished at a faster rate than they are consumed.
 Solar, wind, geothermal, hydro, and some forms of biomass are common sources of renewable energy.
 Renewable electricity is therefore any electricity generated from any of these sources."
-(International Energy Agency) - 1.13.
-Due to increasing concerns regarding the availability of energy resources, the level of greenhouse gases emitted into the atmosphere, and the effect this has on the world's natural environment and climate; producing energy through renewable energy resources has become increasingly important.
+(International Energy Agency)

+1.9 Due to increasing concerns regarding the availability of energy resources, the level of greenhouse gases emitted into the atmosphere, and the effect this has on the world's natural environment and climate; producing energy through renewable energy resources has become increasingly important.
 The production of energy in this way whilst protecting the environment is challenging.
+Given the close relationship between the source, generation and consumption there should be a constructive debate, involving a wide range of stakeholders, over how, renewable energy systems such as solar or wind farms could be developed.
 Policies set out in the LDP will play an important role in contributing to national targets for reducing CO2 emissions and encouraging the production of energy from renewable resources.